eXept Software AG Logo

 This class was added to support keeping track of dependents without

-keeping the values alive - values simply become nil when no one else
+keeping the values alive - a value simply become nil when no one else references it.

 more comfortable, since no manual release of dependents is needed.